-Whether you’re shopping for a home, condo, or tenant insurance, making sure you have the best possible coverage for the best price is always of top concern.
+Whether you’re shopping for a home, condo, or tenant insurance, ensuring you have the best possible coverage for the best price is always of top concern.
 That’s where the difference between working with an insurance broker vs. a direct insurance writer comes in.
 There are some critical differences between the two that could affect your finances.

 In this post, we will discuss the difference between insurance brokers and direct writers, and we will also list some benefits of working with an insurance broker.

-When you work with an insurance broker, the broker will work with several different insurance companies on your behalf.
+When you work with an insurance broker, the broker will work with several insurance companies on your behalf.
 You’ll have access to several possible quotes to compare- while dealing only with your own personal broker.

 Typically, you will be able to meet with the same broker each year for your renewals and may be able to meet with them face-to-face.